SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 event is generated, with vertices generated in the bulk of the source foil with particle energies/directions sampled from the zero neutrino double beta spectrum for Se82.
-You can modify the number of events and the output file, which can be in XML or Brio format.
+You can modify the number of events and the output file, which can be in XML (for debugging purpose) or Brio format (for production).

 Note that at present (Alpha3) the validity of the experiment and event/vertex generator combinations are not checked.
 You may therefore